Castle Douglas: Amenities

 The town is commonly used by tourists as a base for exploring the area.
 There is a camping and caravan park by Carlingwark Loch and many hotels.

 The main shopping street in Castle Douglas is King Street.
 It has a wide range of shops, including many shops not often found on many town high streets.
 The town has two supermarkets and a convenience store.
 Also on King Street are Italian, Chinese and Indian restaurants, as well as pubs and hotels serving meals, and several take-aways.
 Castle Douglas is designated Scotland's Food Town and boasts some 50 outlets connected with the food industry.

 Parking in the town is free.
 There is a large car park at Market Hill at the top of the town next to the Heart of Galloway Visitor Centre.
 There is also free parking on many of the side streets that lead away from the town centre.

 As a regional market town, Castle Douglas accommodates Wallets Mart, a livestock market visited by Queen Elizabeth II in July 2010.

-There are several churches in Castle Douglas, including a Church of Scotland, a Betheren, an Episcopalian St Ninian's, the New Life Church Castle Douglas and an Elim Pentecostal Church.
+There are several churches in Castle Douglas, including a Church of Scotland, a Betheren, an Episcopalian St Ninian's, the New Life Church Castle Douglas, an Elim Pentecostal Church.
 The Catholic Parish of St John the Evangelist offers Mass in St Ninian Episcopalian Church.

 Castle Douglas Hospital was built in 1897 to commemorate Queen Victoria's Diamond Jubilee.
 It was designed by Richard Park of Newton Stewart and opened on 13 October 1899.

 The town has a vibrant Community Centre on Cotton Street with over 600 users and is home to The Fullarton, a theatre opened 1996 in the building of the former St Andrew's Church.
 It currently hosts plays and conferences as well as providing a local cinema.